mattgervasi/Final-Assignment-OOP2/README.md

 # Final-Assignment-OOP2
-FXML Goes into GUI foler
+FXML Goes into GUI folder
                 .Java Goes into the Application Folder